 To get some insight into the best ways to answer the “strengths and weaknesses” question, we spoke with several experts, including:

-- Laurie G. Combe, MN, RN, NCSN, and president-elect of the National Association of School Nurses
+- Laurie G. Combe, MN, RN, NCSN, president of the National Association of School Nurses

 - Nancy Freeland, MS, RN-BC, CCRN-K, a senior nurse educator for Adult Critical Care Nursing at the University of Rochester’s Strong Memorial Hospital in Rochester, New York, and a former member of the Board of Directors of the American Association of Critical-Care Nurses (AACN)